Meet the Welsh Triathlon staff members

 Luke Watson - Performance Coach

-Luke is the new Performance Coach for Welsh Triathlon.
-Primarily based in Cardiff, he will be responsible for running the National Triathlon Performance Centre Wales, a joint venture between Welsh Triathlon, Cardiff University and Cardiff Metropolitan University.
-He will also support Welsh Performance athletes from National Talent level right through to Commonwealth Games delivery, and will work closely with Louis to provide opportunities throughout the pathway.
-As an athlete, Luke was previously a member of the Welsh Talent Squad before going on to study at Loughborough, where he competed for Great Britain in the World University Championships, and as a guide for visually-impaired paratriathletes at international level.
-More recently he was assistant coach to the Olympic and Paralympic World Class Performance Programmes in Loughborough.
+Luke has been the Welsh Triathlon Performance Coach since 2017.
+Primarily based in Cardiff, he is responsible for running the National Triathlon Performance Centre Wales (NTPCW), a joint venture between Welsh Triathlon, Cardiff University and Cardiff Metropolitan University.
+He also supports Welsh Performance athletes from junior level through to Commonwealth Games delivery, and works closely with Louis & Vicky to provide opportunities throughout the pathway.
+Prior to this role, he was assistant coach to the Olympic and Paralympic World Class Performance Programmes in Loughborough.
+As an athlete, Luke competed as a guide for visually-impaired paratriathletes at international level, and represented Great Britain at the World University Championships.

 Vicky Johnston - Development Coach